 Finally, the significant body of CJEU case law relating to SPCs that existed prior to 31 December 2020 has been directly imported into UK law.
 Deviation may be possible where a UK court (currently only the Supreme Court) deems that “it appears right to do so”.
 There is no requirement for UK courts to follow new CJEU case law, but they can “have regard to [it] so far as it is relevant”.
 The UK is also in principle free to devise its own, separate SPC regulation, for example to include protection for medical devices or auxiliary substances that are also subject to regulatory approval.
 However, this is unlikely to be a priority and Northern Ireland considerations will still apply.

 SPCs remain available post-Brexit on effectively the same terms as before.
 A product must be protected by a basic patent in force and must be subject to a valid marketing authorisation covering (at least part of) the UK.
 This must be the first marketing authorisation for the product.

-Please contact your usual J A Kemp adviser if you have any general queries or would like to assess specific implications for your business.
+Please contact the J A Kemp SPC team or your usual J A Kemp adviser if you have any general queries or would like to assess specific implications for your business.